Saunved/mint-css/CONTRIBUTING.md

 3) Javascript components are shared across flavors and are defined in ```src/components```
 4) The [class list](./docs/class-list) file contains a list of classes that must be reused across flavors where applicable

 **Building**
-**Gulp** is used to compile the scss files and store the .css and .min.css output in the ```build```
+**Gulp** is used to compile the scss, js files and store the .css and .min.css output in the ```build```

 ### Fixing bugs
 * Open a new pull request and mention the issue number (if present)
 * Please write a verbose description to highlight exactly what has been fixed and how

 ### Adding new themes
 You can refer to the following website to quickly create theme colors: [Colormind](http://colormind.io/template/material-dashboard/).
 Modifications for existing themes will usually not be accepted.
-* **You have to specify only 4 colors in the theme file.** The rest of the colors are calculated directly based on the lightness (HSL) values of the specified colors.
+**You have to specify only 4 colors in the theme file.** The rest of the colors are calculated directly based on the lightness (HSL) values of the specified colors.

 * Create a theme under ```src/themes/theme-name```
 * Update ```gulpfile.js``` and add the theme to the array of themes